2G-Labs/DSA/Algorithms/README.md

 7. **Machine Learning Algorithms**
 8. **Encryption/Decryption Algorithms**

-The sub-folder (named after the algorithm) will contain the pseudocode ( .md) & implementation (in C++/Java or other languages)
+The sub-folders in this directory, named after the algorithm will contain the pseudocode in README.md file along with its general analysis.
+There could be optional implementation in C++/Java or in other languages, kept in tha same directory as the README.md file.

-## Contribution
-To contribute, fork the repository, make changes (following the Heirarchy and rules), commit it using appropriate commit message, create a pull request.